KronosEternal/Arras/README.md

 Register for GitLab with https://gitlab.com/users/sign_in#register-pane

 After logging in, click the green New Project button on the top left, and select the Import project tab.
-Click Repo by URL, and paste in this link: <https://api.glitch.com/arras-template/git>, and create the repository.
+Click Repo by URL, and paste in this link: <https://api.glitch.com/arras-template/git>, (replace arras-template with your server name) and create the repository.

 After that, find the link next to where it says HTTPS, which should end with `.git`.
 Save the link in a text document somewhere.